 Nursing home residents are often very vulnerable to injury and must be given a high level of care to protect them from harm.
 When patients are neglected or abused, there are many types of injuries that may incur:

-Bedsores are typically categorized as Stage I through IV – Stage I the least severe and Stage IV the most severe – when they are easily visible and can be diagnosed by a medical professional.
-Wound may also be designated “unstageable”.
-This is when the wound is covered by too much dead tissue to properly stage.
+Bedsores are typically categorized as Stage I through IV (Stage I = least severe; Stage IV = most severe).
+Wounds may also be designated “unstageable”, such as when the wound is covered by too much dead tissue to properly stage.
 Bedsores are easily prevented, either by encouraging patients to be mobile or by regularly changing the position of patients who cannot move themselves.
 If left untreated, bedsores can be life-threatening.

-Accidents can happen when patients are left on their own, or when staff move patients from one location to another.
+Injuries and falls frequently happen when patients are left on their own, or when staff move patients from one location to another.
 Nursing homes must conduct a fall-risk assessment on every new patient when they enter the facility so that they can take the proper steps to keep patients safe.
-When a fracture occurs due to a fall or other circumstance, it can be extremely painful and may require surgery to repair the bone.
-Many times, these fractures in the elderly ultimately lead to death.
+When a fracture occurs due to a fall, a patient being dropped, or other circumstance, it can be extremely painful and may require surgery.
+Tragically, fractures in the elderly frequently lead to death.

 As we age, our bones become more fragile, making them more susceptible to fracture.
 There are multiple types of fractures, including: